How Can I Get a Pro Bono Lawyer in New South Wales?

 Barristers on the house

-The NSW Bar Association runs its own Legal Assistance Referral Scheme, which tries to meet an individual’s request for legal support with the barrister or mediator best suited for their particular case.
+The NSW Bar Association runs its own Legal Assistance Referral Scheme, which tries to meet an individual’s request for legal support with a barrister or mediator best suited for their particular case.

 The scheme is for people whose household income is below $1,000 a week before tax.
-And there are three steps to applying.
-The first is filling out the detailed application form.
-From there the associations’ board considers the matter, and if successful, the case is matched with a lawyer.
+To apply to this scheme applicant must complete and submit the application form.
+From there the association’s board considers the matter, and if successful, the case is matched with a barrister or mediator.

 Another initiative run by the Bar Association is the Duty Barrister Scheme.
 This involves barristers assigned to particular Local Courts to help those who can’t afford a lawyer, have been refused assistance by Legal Aid, and have a matter before the court on the day.